prebid/prebid.github.io/dev-docs/bidders/ix.md

 Follow these steps to configure your Prebid.js to specify that your ad slots are enabled for [Protected Audience](https://github.com/WICG/turtledove/blob/main/FLEDGE.md) auctions:
 1. Confirm that you have opted in to use the Protected Audience API in your Google Ad Manager configuration.
 For more information about how to opt-in, see Google's documentation on [Protected Audience API and Ad Manager after Chrome GA](https://support.google.com/admanager/answer/13627134?hl=en&ref_topic=12264880&sjid=10591375417866092080-NA).
 2. Build the `fledgeForGpt` module in your Prebid.js configuration by adding `fledgeForGpt` to the list of modules that you are already using.
 For more information about the module, see Prebid's [Fledge (Protected Audience) for GPT Module](/dev-docs/modules/fledgeForGpt.html) documentation.
 3. Enable all ad units to use the `fledgeForGpt` module in your prebid.js configuration.
-Index recommends that you do this in the global level configuration by using the `defaultForSlots` parameter with a value of `1`. <br />
+You can do this in the global-level configuration, bidder level, or ad-unit level.
+For more information about the configurations, see Prebid's [Fledge (Protected Audience) for GPT Module](/dev-docs/modules/fledgeForGpt.html) documentation.
+Index recommends that you do this in the global-level configuration by using the `defaultForSlots` parameter with a value of `1`. <br />
 **Note:** If you are using the `fledgeForGpt.bidders[]`, make sure that you add `ix` to the list of bidders.<br />
 The following shows an example of the configuration done at the global level: